netdata/terraform-provider-netdata/docs/resources/node_room_member.md

 Required:

 - `action` (String) Determines whether matching nodes will be included or excluded from the room.
+EXCLUDE action always takes precedence against INCLUDE.
 Valid values: INCLUDE or EXCLUDE.

 Optional: